Skip to main content

 You will probably find it easiest to begin with the chicken, as it can take a bit longer than the rice to prepare.
 Additionally, you may want to use your leftover chicken broth to boil your dog’s rice in for extra flavor.
 Boneless, skinless chicken breasts are the simplest (and quickest) to boil, but you can also remove the meat from the bones prior to cooking.
 Remember, bones can make excellent broth, too!

 Two to three chicken breasts and about 1 cup of uncooked rice should give you enough for a few meals, depending on your dog’s size and appetite.
-Make sure not to give him more than he would normally eat at mealtime, even if he hasn’t eaten in a while.
-If he’s still hungry, you can always wait awhile and give him a little more.
+Make sure not to give him more than he would normally eat at mealtime, even if he hasn’t had food in a while.
+If he’s still hungry, you can always wait a bit and give him a little more.

 On the stove, place your chicken in a pan with enough water to cover them.
 Bring the water to a boil, then lower it to a simmer while cooking your chicken.
 You’ll know it’s done when the meat is white all the way through— 15 to 30 minutes, on average.
 Don’t forget to shred it into chewable pieces before serving it to your pup.